causaest/onrbooks/rbooks-online-extras.md

 22. Building Shiny Apps the BOAST Way, A How To and Official Style Guide, by Neil Hatfield, Robert Carey: https://educationshinyappteam.github.io/Style_Guide/

 A guide for building Shiny apps for the BOAST (Book Of Apps for Statistics Teaching) program (https://shinyapps.science.psu.edu/).

+23. Spatial Statistics for Data Science: Theory and Practice with R, by Paula Moraga: https://www.paulamoraga.com/book-spatial/

+The book describes statistical methods, modeling approaches, and visualization techniques to analyze spatial data using R.

+24. Geospatial Health Data: Modeling and Visualization with R-INLA and Shiny, by Paula Moraga: https://www.paulamoraga.com/book-geospatial/

+The book describes spatial and spatio-temporal statistical methods and visualization techniques to analyze georeferenced health data in R.